 - 2.2.1.
-No account is opened in anonymous or fictitious/Benami name(s). - 2.2.2.
-No account should be opened where the bank is unable (to verify the identity and/or obtain documents required or non-reliability of the data/information furnished to the bank) toapply appropriate CDD measures, either due to non cooperation of the customer or non reliabity of the documents/information furnished by the customer. - 2.2.3 No transaction or account based relationship is undertaken without following CDD procedure. - 2.2.4.
-Before opening a new account, it should be ensured that the identity of the customer does not match with any person with known criminal background or with banned entities such as individual terrorists or terrorist organizations etc. The Branches should refer the circulars issued by RBI/Government of India/Central Office from time to timewhereinthenames of banned/terrorist individuals/organization etc. are notified.
+No account is opened in anonymous or fictitious/ Benami name(s). - 2.2.2.
+No account should be opened where the bank is unable (to verify the identity and/or obtain documents required or non-reliability of the data/information furnished to the bank) to apply appropriate CDD measures, either due to non cooperation of the customer or non-reliabity of the documents/ information furnished by the customer.
+The Bank shall consider filing an STR, if necessary, when it is unable to comply with the relevant CDD measures in relation to the customer.

+- 2.2.3 No transaction or account based relationship is undertaken without following CDD procedure. - 2.2.4.
+Before opening a new account, it should be ensured that the identity of the customer does not match with any person with known criminal background or with banned entities such as individual terrorists or terrorist organizations etc. The Branches should refer the circulars issued by RBI/Government of India/Central Office from time to time where in the names of banned/terrorist individuals/organization etc. are notified.
 The name(s) of the prospective customer should be verified with the latest "List of Terrorist Individuals/Organization under UNSCR 1267(1999) and 1822(2008) on Taliban/Al-Qaida Organization" integrated with CBS for 100% match and for more than 90% match available at Bank's ftp server and the path -ftp://centftp.cbi.co.in/public/aml. - 2.2.5.
-In cases where the customer is permitted to act on behalf of another person/entity the circumstances should be clearly spelt out in conformity with the established law and practice of banking as there could be occasions when an account is operated by a mandate holder or where an account may be opened by an intermediary in the fiduciary capacity. - 2.2.6 Risk Categorization of Customers:Customers shall be categorized as low, medium and high risk category, based on the assessment and risk perception.
+In cases where the customer is permitted to act on behalf of another person/entity the circumstances should be clearly spelt out in conformity with the established law and practice of banking as there could be occasions when an account is operated by a mandate holder or where an account may be opened by an intermediary in the fiduciary capacity. - 2.2.6 Risk Categorization of Customers: Customers shall be categorized as low, medium and high risk category, based on the assessment and risk perception.
 The branches should prepare the profile of the customer which should contain information relating to customers' identity, social/financial status, nature of business activity, information about his clients' business and their location etc. and risk categorization shall be undertaken based on these parameters.
 While considering customer's identity, the ability to confirm identity documents through online or other services offered by the issuing authorities may also be factored in.
-The customer profile will be a confidential document and details contained therein shall not be divulged for cross selling or any other purposes without the express permission of the customer. - 2.2.7 The customer profile shall be prepared based on risk categorization, as detailed in Para: 9 of this Policy. - 2.2.7.1 Branch may take a view on risk categorization of each customer into low, medium and high risk category depending on their experience, expertise in profiling of the customer based on their understanding, judgment, assessment and risk perception of the customer and not merely based on any group or class they belong to.

-- 2.2.7.2There should be periodical review of risk categorization of accounts followed by enhanced due diligence measures.
+The customer profile will be a confidential document and details contained therein shall not be divulged for cross selling or any other purposes without the express permission of the customer. - 2.2.7 The customer profile shall be prepared based on risk categorization, as detailed in Para: 9 of this Policy. - 2.2.7.1 Branch may take a view on risk categorization of each customer into low, medium and high risk category depending on their experience, expertise in profiling of the customer based on their understanding, judgment, assessment and risk perception of the customer and not merely based on any group or class they belong to. - 2.2.7.2 There should be periodical review of risk categorization of accounts followed by enhanced due diligence measures.
 Such review of risk categorization of customers should be carried out at least once in every six months. - 2.2.8 It should be noted that Banking Services are not denied to general public, especially to those who are financially or socially disadvantaged.